Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/project/README_v0.2.txt

 	Use KIAUH (https://github.com/th33xitus/kiauh) to install Klipper from the Thinkersbluff/dgus-reloaded_klipper repository, DGUS-ReloadedForCR6 branch.

 AFTER installing  DGUS-reloaded Klipper, from the DGUS-ReloadedForCR6 branch of this repo: https://github.com/Thinkersbluff/dgus-reloaded_klipper:

+	1. Install the STABLE_Z_HOME extension, per the instructions at https://github.com/matthewlloyd/Klipper-Stable-Z-Home

-	1. If you have a BTT SKR CR6 motherboard in your printer, flash (to that motherboard) the firmware.bin file located in the folder "Related System Changes\Flash this firmware.bin file if you have a BTT SKR CR6 v1.0 motherboard"
+	2. If you have a BTT SKR CR6 motherboard in your printer, flash (to that motherboard) the firmware.bin file located in the folder "Related System Changes\Flash this firmware.bin file if you have a BTT SKR CR6 v1.0 motherboard"

 	   If you do not have a BTT SKR CR6 V1.0 motherboard:
 		Use the modified Klipper to make menuconfig and then make a new Klipper.bin file for the motherboard in your printer.